mariorobertofortunato/QuoteGenerator/README.md

 ![Dialog](https://user-images.githubusercontent.com/98179119/158991209-ab73cd10-6327-40e9-89b6-c82d42a5eca4.png)

 The quote fragment represent the core of the app.
 Here the user is invited to click the "GENERATE" button, populating the Card View with a random quote from the API choosen in the Home Fragment, with its corresponding author.
-Inside said Card View a "heart" button is set visible (with an animation) after the user generate a quote, giving the chance to save the quote to a personal favorite list database.
+Inside the Card View a "heart" button is set visible (with an animation) after the user generate a quote, giving them the chance to save the quote to a personal favorite list database.
 From this fragment the user is also able to navigate to the list of saved quotes (=FavFragment).
-A "INFO" button shows some information regarding the app (at the moment it only says I'm the creator of this App).
+An "INFO" button shows some information regarding the app (at the moment it only states I'm the creator of this App).

 - Favorite Quotes Fragment

 ![FavoriteQuotesList](https://user-images.githubusercontent.com/98179119/159112687-a51b0af9-8057-4bd9-b5b7-b4b39d2e96ca.png)

-Lastly, this fragment shows the quotes that the user has previously found interesting, and decided to save.
+Last but not least, this fragment shows the quotes that the user has previously found interesting, and decided to save.
 It's basically just a RecyclerView loading data from a ROOM db.
 The fragment is initiated with a MotionLayout animation, always for the sake of a more engaging UX.